 Today, SEO is no longer about adding keywords and establishing links.
 The traditional SEO Tips to get better Search Engine Rankings may not necessarily help, although following them would still be a good practice, generally speaking.
 In order to survive in this post-Panda and Penguin era, you must ensure your website is optimized beyond just keywords and backlinks.

 Let us take a look at the most important SEO trends in 2013 that affect the relationship among search engines, especially Google, and search rankings, i.e. the new Google search engine ranking factors that emerged in 2013.

 The days of ‘hard keyword optimization’ is over.
 In fact, when used excessively, hard keyword links may have a negative effect on algorithms.
 As compared to 2011, keywords in the domain or URL have lost their importance.
 Instead, Google now emphasizes more on natural link profiles.

 Brands and their websites stay privileged

 If you own a reputed brand, there’s good news for you!
 Brands continue to stay immune to new SEO trends in 2013, as they did last year, as compared to other domains.
-Your brand website is supposed to have more back links with the brand name in the link text.
+Your brand website is supposed to have more backlinks with the brand name in the link text.
 Thankfully, these ‘brand links’ are still not rated negatively by Google.
-Even average content from reputed brands or websites outrank great content from quality but lesser-known blogs.
+Even average content from reputed brands or websites outranks great content from quality but lesser-known blogs.